How this works.

 or are already using another DNA testing provider, see the FTDNA

-parties should contact the project manager if they have any
+parties should contact the project manager or co-manager if they

 family research group, participants qualify for a reduced rate